victorcezeh/Crypto_Analytics_Project/README.md

 ```

-#### Below shows the list of databases with their respective ownners.
+Below shows the list of databases with their respective owners.
 In psql, you can get the list of databases using the \l meta-command.

 Peep metaverse and cryptoverse_admin. 😉